nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/00_Setup_federated_auth/setup-federated-auth.md

 ![](../images/ocp-cluster-oauth-form.png)

-Don't forget to scroll down and add the organization name where you GitHub app belongs to:
+Don't forget to scroll down and add the organization name where your GitHub app belongs to:

 ![](../images/ocp-cluster-oauth-form2.png)